 How do I stop receiving email notifications for the individual blogs I follow?

-- Click the Edit List button located next to Blogs I Follow.
+- Click the Cog Icon located next to Blogs I Follow.

 - Find the blog(s) you wish to stop receiving email notifications from and in the Get new posts by email column, pick Never from the dropdown box.